Gulf Coast (magazine)

 Gulf Coast: A Journal of Literature and Fine Arts is a literary magazine from Houston, Texas.
 Founded in 1986 by Donald Barthelme and Phillip Lopate, Gulf Coast was envisioned as an intersection between the literary and visual arts communities.
 As a result, Gulf Coast has partnered with the University of Houston's Creative Writing Program, the Museum of Fine Arts, Houston, and the Menil Collection to showcase some of the most important literary and artistic talents in the United States.
-Faculty editors past and present include Mark Doty (1999–2005), Claudia Rankine, (2006) and Nick Flynn (2007–present).
-The magazine publishes poetry, fiction, and creative nonfiction.
+Faculty editors past and present include Mark Doty (1999–2005), Claudia Rankine, (2006) Nick Flynn (2007–2020), francine j. harris 2020-present.
+The magazine publishes poetry, fiction, creative nonfiction, and translation.

+Released in April and October, the print magazine has a readership of over 3,000.
+Gulf Coast is a student-run non-profit publication, and all of the editorial positions are two-year terms.
+In addition to literature, Gulf Coast explores the visual arts.
+Each issue features two artists, along with short essays on the work from the art editor.

 In 2007, Heather McHugh chose David Shumate's Drawing Jesus, which first appeared in Gulf Coast, for The Best American Poetry 2007, and Stephen King listed Peter Bognanni's The Body Eternal and Sandra Novack's Memphis, again premiering in Gulf Coast, among the 100 Distinguished Stories in The Best American Short Stories 2007.
 Gulf Coast featured artists Robyn O'Neil and Amy Blakemore have been featured in the Whitney Biennial.

 History

-The magazine was originally named Domestic Crude (1983-1985), a name that nodded to the major industry of the Houston area.
-It was a 64-page (magazine-formatted) student-run publication, with editorial advising coming from Lopate, who also contributed work to the first issues.

-In 1986, the name Gulf Coast: A Journal of Literature and Fine Arts was adopted.
-After some experimenting, the magazine found its dimensions and, eventually, its audience.
-The print magazine comes out each April and October.
+The magazine was originally named Domestic Crude (1983-1985), a reference to one of the Houston area's main industries.
+It was a 64-page student-run publication with magazine formatting.
+Phillip Lopate, who contributed work to the first several issues, provided editorial guidance.
+In 1986, the magazine was renamed Gulf Coast: A Journal of Literature and Fine Arts.

-Gulf Coast is still student-run.
-All of the editorial positions are two-year terms.

-In addition to literature, Gulf Coast explores the visual arts.
-Each issue features two artists, along with short essays on the work from the art editor.